UniMath/agda-unimath/src/foundation/decidable-equality.lagda.md

   has-decidable-equality-prod' (λ y → d) (λ x → e)
 ```

-### Decidability of equality of the factors of a cartesian product.
+### Decidability of equality of the factors of a cartesian product

 If `A × B` has decidable equality and `B` has an element, then `A` has decidable
 equality; and vice versa.